yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Here’s a fun one.
 Why does it take minutes to boot `Fire Emblem Engage` or `Animal Crossing: New Horizons` with mods?
 Because the old implementation became quadratically slower as the number of the files in the game increased!

-{{< gh-hovercard "10183" "Fixing" >}} the terrible time complexity reduces load times in `Fire Emblem Engage` from one and a half minutes to three seconds, and in `Animal Crossing: New Horizons` from four and a half minutes to ten seconds.
+{{< gh-hovercard "10183" "Fixing" >}} the terrible time complexity reduces patch times during boot in `Fire Emblem Engage` from one and a half minutes to _three seconds_, and in `Animal Crossing: New Horizons` from about a minute to _one and a half seconds_.
+Wow!

 That function wasn't the only source of unnecessarily quadratic behavior.
 Reads also grew quadratically in time with file count, which has now been {{< gh-hovercard "10463" "optimized," >}} improving in-game load times as well as boot times.